Both the climate chamber and the cooling system in FORCE Technology's climate testing facility passed the stress test brilliantly.

 FORCE Technology required a series of tests of the climate chamber from the German supplier, Engie during which the outer technical boundaries were challenged to their maximum.

-Thermal stress testing - as in reality
+Thermal stress testing - in real life conditions

 FORCE Technology’s purpose with the test was to try the climate chamber’s yielding capacity during load, including low temperatures and moist at the same time.